awsdocs/aws-kms-developer-guide/doc_source/importing-keys-delete-key-material.md

 For example, consider this scenario:

 1. You create an encrypted EBS volume and specify a CMK with imported key material\.
-Amazon EBS asks AWS KMS to use your CMK to [generate a encrypted data key](http://docs.aws.amazon.com/kms/latest/APIReference//API_GenerateDataKeyWithoutPlaintext.html) for the volume\.
+Amazon EBS asks AWS KMS to use your CMK to [generate an encrypted data key](http://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) for the volume\.
 Amazon EBS stores the encrypted data key with the volume\.